unkyulee/dr.love/README.md

 - Connect the RP2040 board to your PC via USB while pressing down the boot button.
 - The board will appear as a storage device on your computer.
 - Copy the CircuitPython boot loader file into the storage.
+You can find the file in the "circuitpyhon" folder in this repository
-- Once the file is copied, the RP2040 board will reboot, completing the CircuitPython installation.
+- Once the file is copied, the RP2040 board will automatically reboot, completing the CircuitPython installation.

 ### 2. Install Firmware

+- Connect the RP2040 board to your PC via USB (without pressing down any buttons).
 - Copy all the files from the "src" folder of this repository to the RP2040 board using your PC connected via USB.
 - Once the files are copied, the RP2040 will boot into the application that functions as Dr. Love.

-By following these steps, you'll successfully install the necessary firmware and files onto your RP2040 board, allowing it to function as the Dr. Love device.

 # Conclusion